-This Solvency and Financial Condition Report has been prepared by LifeStar Insurance Limited (hereinafter "LSI") in accordance with all applicable laws and regulations.
-It refers to the financial year ended on 31 December 2020 ("the reference date").
+This Solvency and Financial Condition Report has been prepared by LifeStar Insurance Plc (hereinafter "LSI") in accordance with all applicable laws and regulations.
+It refers to the financial year ended on 31 December 2021 ("the reference date").

 LSI is a life insurance company registered in Malta and regulated by the Malta Financial Services Authority.
-It is a fully owned subsidiary of LifeStar Holding Plc, an insurance and financial services group.
+It is a subsidiary of LifeStar Holding Plc, an insurance and financial services group.

-The Company registered an increase in the ordinary business, mainly protection, unit linked, and interest sensitive single premium business.
-Gross written premium for the year amounted to €13.19M compared to €12.03M at the end of the comparative period, a significant increase, particularly since it had also recorded a gross written premium of €12.02 million in 2018.
-Benefits and claims incurred net of reinsurance increased by €1.5 million over prior year, an increase of 17.8% (2019: as increase of 16.9%).
+The Company registered a slight decrease in the ordinary business, mainly protection, unit linked, and interest sensitive single premium business.
+Gross written premium for the year amounted to €12.76M compared to €13.19M at the end of the comparative period.
+Benefits and claims incurred net of reinsurance decreased by €149k over prior year, a decrease of 1% (2020: an increase of 17.8%).
 The Company has also intensified its efforts to recapture an amount of maturing business, which it completed successfully.

-An important part of our business involves managing the treasury function, investing policyholder and shareholder funds across a wide range of financial investments, including equities, fixed income securities and to a lesser extent properties.
+An important part of the business involves managing the treasury function, investing policyholder and shareholder funds across a wide range of financial investments, including equities, fixed income securities and to a lesser extent properties.
 LSI results are sensitive to the volatility in the market value of these investments, either directly because the Company bears the investment risk, or indirectly because the Company earns management fees for investments managed on behalf of policyholders.
-Throughout 2020 investment conditions remained quite challenging with the persisting low interest rate environment and the persisting pandemic.
+Throughout 2021 investment conditions remained quite volatile with the persisting low interest rate environment and the persisting pandemic.

-The Company continued to undertake restructuring and transformation activity to align the business operations with the Board approved strategy.
-Relentless efforts to differentiate ourselves from the market started during the course of the year and will continue, with a stronger emphasis in 2020.
+The Company continued to undertake restructuring and transformation activities to align the business operations with the Board approved strategy.
+This has helped introducing efficient working practices and improved corporate governance.
+Relentless efforts to differentiate ourselves from the market started during the past few years and will continue, with a stronger emphasis in 2021.
 The enhancements made to our product suite helped facilitate improved competitiveness and marketability, thus generating positive results.
-During 2020 we also undertook a rebranding of the insurance company and the name was changed to LifeStar Insurance Ltd from GlobalCapital Insurance Ltd.
+The rebranding of the insurance company undertaken in 2020 reflects the positive changes made to establish the Company as a trusted, forward looking and respected player in this segment.